 Resolving the imbalance

-There are two potential causes of the imbalance: missing fluxes or inaccurate flux estimates.
+There are two potential causes of the apparent imbalance: missing fluxes or inaccurate flux estimates.
 Clearly, even with the best efforts, the flux estimates described above are often tenuously estimated or omitted and hold significant uncertainties.
 As shown, refining those directly is very difficult, and thus many in the community aim to apply a new constraint to the puzzle (e.g., Cameron and Vance, 2014; Ciscato et al., 2018; Little et al., 2020; Vance et al., 2016).
 Assuming the ocean is at or near steady state with respect to Ni, the fluxes and the abundance weighted isotopic compositions of the Ni sources and sinks should balance (eq.
 X and X).
 Therefore, one can use isotope mass balance to constrain the fluxes and Ni marine budget in three dimensions (i.e., mass flux, Ni concentration, and δ60/58Ni).
 This approach has been successfully applied to support the balance of inputs and outputs for other elemental cycles (e.g., Mo, summaryized in Kendall et al. (2017)), and is currently in use to better constrain similarly elusive metals (e.g., Cu, Zn; Little et al. (2014)).
 To apply this approach, we must know the isotopic compositions of major fluxes.
 While the isotopic compositions of known sources are reasonably well characterized, the sinks are difficult to ascertain.
 Once the major isotope parameters have been identified, we can apply the isotope mass balance constraint, evaluate the flux estimates, and hopefully resolve the mass imbalance.

 Maybe unsurprisingly, there is an isotope mass imbalance.
 The known sources are isotopically lighter than the oceans and the known sinks are seemingly incredibly variable or have isotopic compositions greater than or equal to the ocean.
 The combination of these imbalances points to a significant missing component (or components) or largely misunderstood isotopic compositions.
 But which fluxes are the most in need of additional examination and which fluxes may be significant, but are missing from the previous budgets?
 To address these questions, we first look at what is known about the isotopic composition of components within the previously modeled marine Ni budgets.